Prime splittings of Determinantal Ideals: Determinantal hypergraph ideals

-where $R_i$ are polynomial rings in disjoint sets of variables whose union is the set of all the variables of $X$.
-This fact together with the known formula for the height of the determinantal ideals (see e.g. \cite[Theorem 6.35]{EH}) implies (1).
-It is known that all $R_i/\ini_<(J_{\Delta_i})$ are Cohen-Macaulay (see e.g. \cite{CGG} and \cite{St90}).
-Therefore by (\ref{tensor}) we get that $R/\ini_<(J_\Delta)$ is Cohen-Macaulay, and so $R/J_\Delta$ is Cohen--Macaulay as well, (see e.g. \cite[Corollary 3.3.5]{HHBook}).
+This fact together with the known formula for the height of the determinantal ideals (see e.g.~\cite[Theorem 6.35]{EH}) implies (1).
+It is known that $R_\ell/\ini_<(J_{\Delta_\ell})$ is Cohen-Macaulay for each $\ell$ (see e.g.~\cite{CGG} and~\cite{St90}).
+Therefore, by (\ref{tensor}), we get that $R/\ini_<(J_\Delta)$ is Cohen-Macaulay, and so $R/J_\Delta$ is Cohen--Macaulay as well (see e.g.~\cite[Corollary 3.3.5]{HHBook}).